TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

 Floyd's cycle say:
 starting with two pointers, one is faster than the other, if they met, there is a loop in the list.

+My approach would be:
+If we store the reference from the first node of the linked list, and call a next() method from the last node, then it should return with false for hasNext().
+If this so then the linked list isn't looped.
+If returning with a Node then the linked list looped, especially if the returned node is equal to the stored node.

 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?
 ArrayList: get O(1), search O(n), insert O(n), delete O(n)
 LinkedList: get O(n), search O(n), insert O(1), delete O(1) (without search)